intel-retail/automated-vending/docs_src/phases/phase1.md

 docker-compose -f docker-compose.ac.yml restart as-vending ds-controller-board as-controller-board-status
 ```

-1. In a separate terminal window, watch the logs for a few Automated Checkout services, so that incoming events can be seen:
+1. In a separate terminal window, watch the logs for a few Automated Vending services, so that incoming events can be seen:

 ```bash
 docker-compose -f docker-compose.ac.yml logs -f ds-card-reader ds-controller-board ms-authentication as-vending as-controller-board-status